PlayEcomony-Microservices/Play.Identity/README.md

 # Play.Identity

-ASP.NET Core Identity project to handle authorization and authentication of PlayEconomy microservices.
+ASP.NET Core Identity project to handle authorization and authentication for PlayEconomy microservices.
 Instead of the usual marriage of
-ASP.NET Core Identity project to use an no-SQL based DB, this one will use MongoDB.
+ASP.NET Core Identity project with no-SQL based DB, this one will use MongoDB.

 ## Create and Publish Play.Identity.Contracts NuGet package to GitHub